Sign In

 Help with the shortfall

-If you cannot afford to pay the shortfall in your rent yourself, you may be able to receive Discretionary Housing Payments.
+If you cannot afford to pay the shortfall in your rent yourself, you may be able to get Discretionary Housing Payments.
 These payments can help with the reduction in your Housing Benefit while you wait to move home.

 To be eligible for these payments:

-If your house has adaptations to help with a disability, we will work with Cardiff Accessible HomesExternal link opens in a new window to:
+If your needs to be adapted to help with a disability, we will work with Cardiff Accessible Homes to:

-• Help you find a property with adaptations or a property where adaptations are no longer required, or
+• help you find a property with adaptations or a property where adaptations are no longer required, or

-• Replace your adaptations at a new smaller home.
+• replace your adaptations at a new smaller home.

 You may be entitled to £250 from the Discretionary Housing Payments fund to help with your removal costs.

-To get this help you must be moving to a new Council or Housing Association home which is smaller than your current home.
+To get this help, you must be moving to a new Council or Housing Association home which is smaller than your current home.
 Your new home does not need to be in Cardiff.

 You can apply for this help when you sign for your new tenancy.